 with your new password.

-Search and Replace WordPress Post Content
+Search & Replace WordPress Post Content

 To search and replace post content, use the following code.
 Replace OriginalText